qtlHD/qtlHD/README.md

 # R/qtlHD

-R/qtlHD (or qtlHD) is a next generation implementation of [R/qtl][rqtl], aimed at high-density, high-throughput data, such as RNA-seq.
+R/qtlHD (or qtlHD) is the next generation implementation of [R/qtl][rqtl]. qtlHD is aimed at QTL analysis of high-density, high-throughput data; for example for RNA-seq.

 ## Compiling qtlHD

-To compile qtlHD a recent version of the [D compiler][D] is needed.
+To compile qtlHD a recent edition of the [D compiler][D] is needed:

+    DMD32 D Compiler v2.053

-After intallation try the build and test script:
+After D installation, try the build and test script:

     ./test_all.sh